loda-lang/loda-programs/programs/oeis/list2.md

 * [A251701](http://oeis.org/A251701) ([L05 program](251/A251701.asm)): a(n) = 3^n + n^2.
 * [A251743](http://oeis.org/A251743) ([L13 program](251/A251743.asm)): Pairs of nodes in a complete binary tree that are at an absolute height difference of less than 2 from each other.
 * [A251755](http://oeis.org/A251755) ([L12 program](251/A251755.asm)): Digital root of n + n^2.
+* [A252178](http://oeis.org/A252178) ([L63 program](252/A252178.asm)): Number of length 2+2 0..n arrays with the sum of the maximum minus the minimum of adjacent triples multiplied by some arrangement of +-1 equal to zero.
 * [A252814](http://oeis.org/A252814) ([L18 program](252/A252814.asm)): Number of n X 2 nonnegative integer arrays with upper left 0 and every value within 2 of its city block distance from the upper left and every value increasing by 0 or 1 with every step right or down.
 * [A252870](http://oeis.org/A252870) ([L10 program](252/A252870.asm)): Number of n X 2 nonnegative integer arrays with upper left 0 and lower right n+2-4 and value increasing by 0 or 1 with every step right or down.
 * [A252932](http://oeis.org/A252932) ([L17 program](252/A252932.asm)): Number of n X 2 nonnegative integer arrays with upper left 0 and every value within 3 of its king move distance from the upper left and every value increasing by 0 or 1 with every step right, diagonally se or down.